matrix-org/matrix-spec-proposals/proposals/3489-location-streaming.md

 * [MSC3757](https://github.com/matrix-org/matrix-spec-proposals/pull/3757):
   *Restricting who can overwrite a state event*.
-If MSC3757 lands, it will be safe for users to share multiple live locations with variable `state_keys` without fear that other users can overwrite their `m.beacon_info`.
+If MSC3757 lands, it will be possible for users to share multiple live locations with variable `state_keys` without fear that other users can overwrite their `m.beacon_info`.

 ### Related